fpvandoorn/carleson/README.md

 # Formalization of a generalized Carleson's theorem
-A (WIP) formalized proof of a generalized Carleson's theorem in Lean.
+A formalized proof of a generalized Carleson's theorem in Lean.

 * [Zulip channel](https://leanprover.zulipchat.com/#narrow/stream/442935-Carleson) for coordination
 * [Webpage](https://florisvandoorn.com/carleson/)